 Arnoud has a deep understanding of how trade rules shape global flows of capital, investment, goods, technology and services.
 He is recognized as a thought leader on the harmonization of trade and customs procedures and methodologies, as well as on competitiveness, the application of WTO rules to the energy sector, climate change and the impact of the new EU energy regulation, particularly with respect to BRIC (Brazil, Russia, India and China) companies and governments.

-Arnoud features prominently in the EU and international trade rankings of the leading bar publications such as Chambers, The Legal 500, Who’s Who Legal and Best Lawyers.
-Recognized by Chambers since 2008, clients have been quoted praising him as a as a “strategic mastermind,” and “tenacious and effective with respect to results” (Chambers Europe 2019).
-Chambers Global 2015 states that Arnoud “earns phenomenal amounts of feedback: He has the talent to always think out of the box and he is clearly a problem solver.”
-He has also been described as “a very easy person to sit down and come to a conclusion with” (Chambers Europe 2016), as well as being “wonderful with clients and has unparalleled knowledge of the WTO” (Chambers Europe 2017).
-In Chambers Europe 2018, Arnoud has been cited as a “strategic and creative mind and the kind of person who spots issues and provides solutions before they happen.”
-He is also praised for his mastery of fine details and “understanding the broader political dynamic.”
-He has also been recognized in Who’s Who Legal 2018 for Trade and Customs, with sources from the 2016 edition describing him as “an excellent trade lawyer with formidable expertise,” and has been recognized in Best Lawyers in Belgium since 2013.
+Arnoud features prominently in the EU and international trade rankings of the leading bar publications such as Chambers, Who’s Who Legal and Best Lawyers.
+Recognized by Chambers since 2008, clients have been quoted praising him as a “visionary with respect to the next legal trends and what companies will need.
+He knows what to do before we even realise it” (Chambers Europe 2020).
+In the 2019 edition, clients describe him as a “strategic mastermind,” and “tenacious and effective with respect to results” (Chambers Europe 2019); a “strategic and creative mind and the kind of person who spots issues and provides solutions before they happen” (Chambers Europe 2018); “a very easy person to sit down and come to a conclusion with” (Chambers Europe 2016); as well as being “wonderful with clients and has unparalleled knowledge of the WTO” (Chambers Europe 2017).
+Chambers Global 2015 stated that Arnoud “earns phenomenal amounts of feedback: He has the talent to always think out of the box and he is clearly a problem solver.”
+He is praised for his mastery of fine details and “understanding the broader political dynamic.”
+He has also been recognized in Who’s Who Legal 2019 for Trade and Customs, with market sources praising his “unmatched WTO experience” and sources from the 2016 edition described him as “an excellent trade lawyer with formidable expertise.”
+Arnoud has also been recognized in Best Lawyers in Belgium since 2013.

 Arnoud publishes and speaks widely on trade topics such as anti-dumping, customs, climate change, economic sanctions, export restrictions, energy and the WTO accessions.
 Before entering private practice, Arnoud was a lieutenant in the Royal Dutch Navy and served as a legal officer at Royal Philips Electronics.